St Catherine's College, Oxford: Original buildings

 St Catherine's has a number of lecture theatres and seminar rooms, a music house, two student computer rooms, a small gym, squash courts, a punt house, a Grade I listed bike shed and among the most spacious common rooms in Oxford.
 There are also additional purpose-built conference facilities with lecture theatres, meeting rooms and bar, music room, and car parking available for non-students.
 The dining hall, which seats 350 diners, has the largest capacity of any Oxford college.

 St Catherine's also has a library with over 55,000 volumes, which is used mainly by undergraduates in all the disciplines taught at the college, as well as 14 computer terminals.
 Law students have additional resources located in the college law library, which is in the Bernard Sunley building.
 Most tutorials are carried out in college, though some undergraduates may be sent to other colleges.
 For additional resources, the college is next to the Social Science Library, Oxford and Faculty of Law, University of Oxford, which matriculated students are free to use.

 The majority of St Catherine's buildings are in the form of staircases (Note: In the tradition of the colleges of Oxbridge and other UK universities, a staircase is a set of students' rooms, with a ground-floor entrance to a quadrangle.) that open directly onto the quad(s) outside; these are filled with student rooms and office space.
 There is little indoor space in the college and St Catherine's favours a minimalist, rather austere environment, though still comfortable.
 Student rooms are light and spacious, notable for their curtain wall glazing.
 The Built Environment Trust, and its public face The Building Centre, in 2021 named the college's buildings as among the 90 most influential UK buildings or public spaces from the last 90 years.

 RAAC concrete

 In September 2023 following reviews of the college site for reinforced autoclaved aerated concrete (RAAC) it was discovered a number of buildings contained RAAC.
-This has prompted the temporary closure of many of the communal spaces such as the JCR, Hall, kitchens and library.
+This has prompted the temporary closure of many of the communal spaces such as the JCR, Hall, kitchens, Bernard Sunley building and library.
+As of April 2026 the JCR, Hall, and kitchen have reopened.